Air Liberté

-Air Liberté (later known as Air Lib) was an airline in France founded in July 1987.
-Air Liberté was headquartered in Rungis.
+Air Liberté (later known as Air Lib) was a French airline founded in July 1987.
+It was headquartered in Rungis.
 Air Lib was headquartered in Orly Airport Building 363 in Paray-Vieille-Poste.

 History

-Air Liberté began operations in April 1988 with a leased MD-83.
+Air Liberté began operations in April 1988 with a leased McDonnell Douglas MD-80.
 It mainly operated to destinations in European and Mediterranean holiday resorts, however it had some intercontinental routes.
-In 1991, Air Liberte published a joint timetable with French air carrier Minerve (airline) which was operating flights to San Francisco and Papeete, Tahiti as well as to Pointe a Pitre and Fort de France in the Caribbean at the time.
+In 1991, Air Liberte published a joint timetable with French air carrier Minerve which was operating flights to San Francisco and Papeete, Tahiti as well as to Pointe-à-Pitre and Fort-de-France in the Caribbean at the time.
 A route to Montreal was inaugurated in 1992, and Réunion and the Caribbean were also served by the airline.
-Unsuccessful routes included one from Toulouse to Dakar and London, which were scrapped in a conflict over slot allocations at Orly.
+Unsuccessful routes included one from Toulouse to Dakar and London, which were scrapped in a conflict over slot allocations at Orly Airport.
 1996 saw a new route to Nice, and in May the route network of Euralair was taken on.
-Around 1996, the airline had a fleet of 5 Boeing 737-200 airplanes, 8 McDonnell Douglas MD-83 planes and 5 McDonnell Douglas DC-10 planes.
+Around 1996, the airline had a fleet of five Boeing 737-200s, eight McDonnell Douglas MD-83s and five McDonnell Douglas DC-10s.

 1996 also brought with it financial distress.
-The airline lost 1 billion FF ($181 million) that year, and in 1997 British Airways acquired 70% of the shareholding.
+The airline lost 1 billion francs that year, and in 1997 British Airways acquired a 67% shareholding.
 At this time, British Airways brought Air Liberté together with TAT and inaugurated them under one management.
 Nouvelair was born out of Air Liberté's subsidiary in Tunisia, Air Liberté Tunisie.
 On 5 May 2000, BA sold Air Liberté to a partnership between Taitbout Antibes and Swissair.

 On 25 March 2001 AOM French Airlines merged with Air Liberté, the airline retaining the name "Air Liberté".
-On 22 September 2001 the airline was renamed Air Lib But in October, Swissair went bankrupt, unable to make all scheduled payments.
+On 22 September 2001 the airline was renamed Air Lib.
+In October, Swissair went bankrupt, unable to make all scheduled payments.
 The French Government then granted a loan of €30.5 million to the company.

 Despite government aid, the airline accumulated debts of €120 million and was forced to declare bankruptcy in August 2002.
 The government then ordered the implementation of a new restructuring plan before the end of the year.
 Several projects were considered without result, and the company was liquidated on 17 February 2003.
-As a result, no other competing international-level full-service French airline had appeared, leaving only Air France (now controlled by Air France–KLM) as a de facto monopoly.
+As a result, no other competing international-level full-service French airline had appeared, leaving only Air France (now controlled by Air France–KLM) as a de facto monopoly until French Bee was founded in 2016.